 This week I interviewed Ryan Armstrong of the pseudoscience watchdog group Bad Science Watch Canada.

-Read the transcript by clicking the link under the audio file.
+Read the transcript below the audio file.

 Transcript by Julie Ann Lee: Transcript_Ryan_Armstrong_Noncompliant